 Falling within a restricted zone doesn’t mean you can’t do what you want but it will influence the design, so try and find out as much as you can so there are no nasty surprises along the line.
 Many local authorities still offer planning surgeries, which are available for a small fee and can be a great way of getting some impartial advice on your plans.

-Buying a house that has to be extended to be big enough to accommodate your family can be a risky.
-If you can, get pre-app advice but bare in mind this is not legally binding and is the planning officers opinion is based on policy at the time and doesn’t take into account your neighbours or other consultee opinions, such as Parish Councils.
+Buying a house that has to be extended to be big enough to accommodate your family can be risky.
+If you can, get pre-app advice but bear in mind this is not legally binding, is the planning officer's opinion based on policy at the time and doesn’t take into account your neighbours or other consultee opinions, such as Parish Councils.